jpetitcolas/jpetitcolas.github.com/_posts/2017-02-23-different-babel-configuration-with-single-babelrc-file-using-babelenv.md

 illustration_link: "https://babeljs.io/"
 ---

 We recently got stuck on an issue with Babel configuration inside an isomorphic React application.
-Let's consider our app includes some styles directly from JavaScript:
+Our app includes some styles directly from JavaScript:

 ``` js
 require('./MyComponent.scss');